Uxul: Archaeological Discoveries

+Group K

+Group K of Uxul is a large architectural complex that served as the residence and palace of the ruling elite of the city during the Late Classic period.
+It includes numerous structures that formed a palace, where the largest concentration of burials and royal tombs has been found, containing intact skeletons and grave goods.
+The tombs of Group K show a clear hierarchy based on the social status and power of the deceased, as evidenced by the quality and composition of the grave goods, this has been used to study the complexity of Maya society, even within the elite groups.

+Structure K2

 The researchers at the site had expressed a worry that any tombs potentially located at the site might have been already raided by grave robbers searching for jewellery or ceramics.
-These fears were alleviated during an extraordinary find in August 2012; excavating a palace in the ruined city, archaeologists uncovered the ancient tomb of a young prince, alongside a rare artefact.
+These fears were alleviated during an extraordinary find in August 2012; excavating a palace in the ruined city, archaeologists uncovered the ancient tomb of a young prince named Yotoot Tihl, alongside a rare artefact.
 A concealed entrance to a small burial chamber was found in the royal palace, leading to the remains of a 25-year-old man and nine ceramic objects.
 On one of the cups found, it contained a simple message saying, “[This is] the cup of the young man/prince”.
 Another of the cups bore a date thought to be 711 A.D., giving some indication of when the monarch was alive.

-A mass grave of prisoners of war, or nobles from Uxul itself, decapitated and dismembered around 1,400 years ago, was discovered in an artificial cave in Uxul, reported in 2913.
+Other vase shows 2 scenes; in one a seated ruler appears painting the face of a creature with the glyph ook (dog) and the second scene depicts a ruler seated on a throne talking to another elite member.
+The codex-style plate from Tomb 1 is finely decorated with a deity related to abundance from whose head sprouts maize and contains on the edge a hieroglyphic text that indicates that it was used for the ceremonial consumption of cacao, possibly to contain the fruit since this type of inscriptions are usually found more commonly on vessels, it then records that its owner was the Maya prince Yotoot Tihl.
+The interpretation of the inscription indicates this as: "Here it is written on the plate for cocoa of Yotoot Tihl."